zpok3/Waters-of-Life/README.md

 1. In GOG Galaxy, go to your `Library`.
 2. Select `Fallout 3: Game of the Year Edition` and click `Install`.
 3. Set the `Install to` folder to a folder of your choice, e.g. `C:\GOG Games`.
+4. Select `Install` and wait for the install to finish.

 </details>